 People move, change phone numbers, and forget details over time.
 A witness who saw exactly how your accident happened may be easy to find six weeks after the crash and nearly impossible to track down four years later.
 The quality and reliability of witness testimony also fades with time.

-Insurance Companies Use Delay Against You
+How Insurance Companies Use Delays Against You

 If you have been waiting without legal representation, the insurance company has been working to protect its own interests.
 Adjusters are trained to document anything that might suggest your injuries are not serious, your activities have not been affected, or that you have been managing fine without the compensation you say you need.
 Every month you wait gives them more ammunition.